w3c/wai-bcase/index.md

 -   <strong>Market Expansion:</strong> The global market of people with disabilities is over 1 billion people with spending power of more than $6 trillion.
 -   <strong>Legal Compliance:</strong> Many countries have laws requiring digital accessibility and the issue is of increased legal concern.

 The article includes statistics, examples, and case studies to illustrate key benefits and risks.
-Please note that we use "web accessibility and  "websites" throughout this article and that those terms are meant to includes web applications and other digital technologies as well.
+Please note that we use "web accessibility" and  "websites" throughout this article and that those terms are meant to includes web applications and other digital technologies as well.

 ## What is a Business Case?